-15. EMPLOYEES

-15.1.
-Number of employees Chapter 3 / 5.1 / 6.1

-15.2.
-Shareholdings and stock options

-15.3.
-Employee profit-sharing plans 6.1

-16. MAJOR SHAREHOLDERS

-16.1.
-Shareholders holding more than 5% of the capital on the date of the universal registratio on document2.5

-16.2.
-Existence of different voting rights 2.5

-16.3.
-Direct or indirect control

-16.4.
-Arrangement whose execution would result in acquiring control N/A

-17. RELATED PARTY TRANSACTIONS 7.4

-18. FINANCIAL INFORMATION RELATING TO THE ASSETS, FINANCIAL POSITION AND RESUL LTS OF THE COMPANY

-18.1.
-Historical financial information

-18.1.1.
-Historical financial information covering the last three financial years

-and the audit report

-18.1.2.
-Change of accounting reference date N/A

-18.1.2.
-Change of accounting reference date N/A 18.1.3.
-Accounting standards olidated financial statements 18.1.4.
-Change of accounting reference N/A 18.1.5.
-Financial information in accordance with French GAAP Chapter 6 18.1.6.
-Consolidated financial statements Chapter 5 18.1.7.
-Age of the latest financial information N/A 18.2.
-Interim and other financial information N/A 18.2.1.
+15. EMPLOYEES 15.1.
+Number of employees Chapter 3 / 5.1 / 6.1 15.2.
+Shareholdings and stock options 2.2, 2.7 15.3.
+Employee profit-sharing plans 6.1 16.
+MAJOR SHAREHOLDERS 16.1.
+Shareholders holding more than 5% of the capital on the date of the universal registration do cument2.5 16.2.
+Existence of different voting rights 2.5 16.3.
+Direct or indirect control N/A 16.4.
+Arrangement whose execution would result in acquiring control N/A 17.
+RELATED PARTY TRANSACTIONS 7.4 18.
+FINANCIAL INFORMATION RELATING TO THE ASSETS, FINANCIAL POSITION AND RESULTS OF THE COMPANY 18.1.
+Historical financial information 18.1.1.
+Historical financial information covering the last three financial years and the audit report • 18.1.2.
+Change of accounting reference date 18.1.3.
+Accounting standardsNotes to the annual consolidated fi 18.1.4.
+Change of accounting reference 18.1.5.
+Financial information in accordance with French GAAP • 18.1.6.
+Consolidated financial statements 18.1.7.
+Age of the latest financial information 18.2.
+Interim and other financial information 18.2.1.
 Quarterly and half yearly financial information N/A 18.3.
 Auditing of historical annual financial information 18.3.1.
 Independent audit of the historical annual financial information 18.3.2.
-Other audited information N/A 18.3.3.
-Sources and reasons for which the information was not audited N/A 18.4.
+Other audited information 18.3.3.
+Sources and reasons for which the information was not audited 18.4.
 Pro forma financial information N/A 18.5.
 Dividend policy 18.5.1.
-Description of the policy on dividend distributions and any restrictions there 18.5.2.
+Description of the policy on dividend distributions and any restrictions thereon 18.5.2.
 Amount of the dividend per share 18.6.
-Legal and arbitration proceedings N/A 18.7.
-Significant change in the issuer's financial or trading position 19.
+Legal and arbitration proceedings 18.7.
+Significant change in the issuer's financial or trading position 1.4.4 19.
 ADDITIONAL INFORMATION 19.1.
 Capital stock 2.4 19.2.
 Memorandum of Incorporation and Articles of Association 19.2.1.
-Register and the issuer's objects and purposes 2.6 19.2.2.
-Rights, preferences and restrictions attaching to each class of existing share es2.6 19.2.3.
-Provisions that would delay, defer or prevent a change in control of the issue er2.6

-20. MATERIAL CONTRACTS 1.4.2 21.
+Register and the issuer's objects and purposes 19.2.2.
+Rights, preferences and restrictions attaching to each class of existing shares 19.2.3.
+Provisions that would delay, defer or prevent a change in control of the issuer 2.6 20.
+MATERIAL CONTRACTS 1.4.2 21.
 DOCUMENTS ON DISPLAY 7.3